QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 every time.
 A view `v_connections_full` joins the fact table to its dimensions for ad-hoc analytics.

-I picked SQLite because it is zero-configuration, and the whole DB is one file (about 30 MB), but the SQLAlchemy ORM definition in `src/ids_pipeline/schema.py` would also work against PostgreSQL.
+I picked SQLite because it is zero-configuration, and the whole Database is one file, but the SQLAlchemy ORM definition in `src/ids_pipeline/schema.py` would also work against PostgreSQL.

 ### 2.3 Cleaning

-* Strip the trailing dot from KDD'99-style labels.
-* LoIrcase the categorical strings (`Http` becomes `http`).
-* Coerce numeric columns; replace +/- inf with NaN, then 0.
-* Drop fully duplicated rows.
-NSL-KDD has very few of these by design, but I still do the check.
-* Document `num_outbound_cmds`, which is constant 0 in the corpus.
-  I keep it so the schema still matches the published spec.
+For preprocessing, I first strip the trailing dot from the KDD'99 style labels so that the attack names are clean and consistent.
+I also converted all the categorical strings to lowercase, so values such as `Http` become `http`.
+After that, I coerce the numeric columns into proper numeric types, replace positive and negative infinity values with NaN, and then fill those missing values with 0.
+I would also drop any duplicate rows and then document the `num_outbound_cmd` feature, which is constantly 0 throughout the corpus, and I would keep it in the dataset so that the schema continues to match the NSL-KDD Specifications
 ### 2.4 Feature engineering

 A scikit-learn `ColumnTransformer`: